moscovium-mc/BlackBoxBot/README.md

 ## Ethical Considerations

+> [!IMPORTANT]
-This tool exists to:
+> This tool exists to:
-- Support authorized security testing and research
+> - Support authorized security testing and research
-- Provide educational resources for learning cybersecurity
+> - Provide educational resources for learning cybersecurity
-- Enable rapid-access tooling in collaborative environments
+> - Enable rapid-access tooling in collaborative environments
-- Demonstrate practical applications of security concepts
+> - Demonstrate practical applications of security concepts
+>

-Use it responsibly.
+> Use it responsibly.
 Security research should make the internet safer, not more dangerous.

 ## Contributing

 Contributions are welcome!
+See the [contributing guide](https://blackboxbot-docs.netlify.app/#contributing) for guidelines.

 ## License